Judge rejects Hunter Biden's bid to delay his June trial on federal gun charges

 WILMINGTON, Del. -- Hunter Biden's federal gun case will go to trial next month, a judge said Tuesday, denying a bid by lawyers for the president's son to delay the prosecution.

-Hunter Biden, who has pleaded not guilty, has acknowledged struggling with an addiction to crack cocaine during that period in 2018, but his lawyers have said he didn’t break the law.
+He's separately charged in a tax case in California that's tentatively scheduled to go to trial in late June.

-Prosecutors said Tuesday they intend to show jurors portions of his 2021 memoir, “Beautiful Things,” in which he detailed his struggle with alcoholism and drug abuse following the 2015 death of his older brother, Beau, who succumbed to brain cancer at age 46.
-He has said he has been sober since 2019.
+Special Counsel David Weiss' team plans to show jurors in the gun case portions of his 2021 memoir, “Beautiful Things,” in which he detailed his struggle with alcoholism and drug abuse following the 2015 death of his older brother, Beau, who succumbed to brain cancer at age 46, according to court papers filed Tuesday.
+Hunter Biden has said he has been sober since 2019.

+Hunter Biden lawyer Abbe Lowell told the judge that many experts the defense has approached have been reluctant to testify in the case, citing the media attention.
+Prosecutor Derek Hines pushed back on the suggestion that the media attention was to blame.

+“It’s written in his memoir, he was in active addiction,” Hines said. “ I don’t know what expert they can find who will say he wasn’t.
+I think that’s the issue they’re having.”

 But Noreika, who was nominated to the bench by former President Donald Trump, last month rejected his claim that the prosecution is politically motivated along with other efforts to dismiss the case.
-The 3rd U.S. Circuit Court of Appeals last week said the case could move forward to trial.
+A three-judge panel of the 3rd U.S. Circuit Court of Appeals last week said the case could move forward to trial, though Hunter Biden's lawyer said Tuesday that they would continue to press his appeal.

 But the deal broke down after the judge who was supposed to sign off on the agreement instead raised a series of questions about it.